 How to Maximize Results on Microfilm and Microfiche Digitization Projects

-Recent technological advances bring new opportunities the process of digitizing microfilm, microfiche, and aperture cards.
+Recent tech advances bring new opportunities for the process of digitizing microfilm, microfiche, and aperture cards.

 This guide covers modern approaches to digitizing microfilm.